 Remember how Cinderella had absolutely nothing except her dream of going to that royal ball?
 Her wicked stepmother and bratty stepsisters were certainly holding her back, and so was her serious lack of cash.
 It’s easy to feel Cinderella-like in your college journey too: when you’re facing tons of personal and financial obstacles, that far-off campus can seem as out of reach as a castle.

 A student recently got in touch with us, concerned about her ability to pay for college.
 She talked about the town she lived in—a place where no one ever “got out”—but how she was determined to leave and go to college so she could have a better life.
-She said her family was totally cash strapped, and she knew she needed a little academic help too, but all she wanted was a little advice.
+She said her family was cash strapped, and she knew she needed a little academic help too, but all she wanted was a little advice.
 It was a Cinderella story if there ever was one.

 Hers is a tough situation, but being driven and asking for help are important first steps.
 The next step is learning all you can about college affordability and financial aid.
-And although we can’t pull a true Fairy Godmother and personally guide each CollegeXpresser through their college and scholarship search (as much as we might want to), we can do the next best thing, which is give you all the tools you need to do it yourself.
-So you can be your own Fairy Godmother.
+And although we can’t pull a true Fairy Godmother and personally guide each student through their college and scholarship search (as much as we might want to), we can do the next best thing, which is give you all the tools you need to do it yourself—so you can be your own Fairy Godmother.

-Here’s a collection of articles and advice for when you know you want to go to college, but you have a long way to go—and not enough money to get there.
+Here’s a collection of articles and advice for when you know you want to go to college but you have a long way to go—and not enough money to get there.

 Already been accepted?